Ox Content

 100 KB ~5 MB heap ~800 KB arena

-Parse Speed (approximate)
+Parse and Render Speed

 Security Considerations